nmelihsensoy/LbryDot/README.md

 ------------- |
 2 |

-Count of the rows that returned_date equals `2021-12-15`:
+Count of the rows that has returned_date earlier or equal than `2021-12-15`:

 ```sql
 SELECT COUNT(*)  AS C2 FROM Borrowing WHERE date(returned_date) <= '2021-12-15'